-- Pathfinder's module "We Be Goblins!" is this for their trademark take on the crazy Goblin race.
+- Pathfinder's module "We Be Goblins!" is this for their crazy trademark take on the Goblin race.

 - In general, most Dungeons & Dragons campaigns with a monster PC would be this, and there are books dedicated to such like 2e's Complete Race Guide and 3.5e's Savage Species.
 This goes double for Kobolds, who are both one of the more lovably pathetic (Yet deceptively dangerous) monster races, but also the ones who tend to get the most options.
 Not to mention, they were the race chosen to play host to the infamous Game-Breaker, Pun-Pun.

 - Lime, the playable Slime character from Lunia, was the former Trope Namer and is shown in the picture above.
 During the entire first chapter, he is technically slaughtering his own kind.

 - The Minions in Overlord got their own spin-off on DS.

 - Many, many Super Mario World ROM hacks.